 - Sanitary and Combined Sewer Overflow

 - What are wetlands and why are they important?

 - Are there wetlands on my property?

 - How are wetlands identified?

 - Pre-application Meeting - Wetlands and Inland Lakes and Streams

 - Wetland Mitigation

 - Wetland Restoration and Watershed Planning

-At DEQ, doing our best to help assure permits are issued timely is a common goal between DEQ and new businesses.
+At EGLE, doing our best to help assure permits are issued timely is a common goal between EGLE and new businesses.

-If you need assistance identifying permits for a new venture, refer to our DEQ Permit Checklist first.
+If you need assistance identifying permits for a new venture, refer to our EGLE Permit Checklist first.